 “What the fuck have you been doing all day?!” she heard him bellow at her mother as soon as he came in through the door.
-Her words weren’t quite slurred, but it was easy to hear that he was already drunk.
+His words weren’t quite slurred, but it was easy to hear that he was already drunk.
 “I told you to clean this place up!”

 “I’m so sorry, Randall,” her mother said plaintively.
 Leanna always sounded like she was on the verge of tears when she talked to her husband, and usually was.
 “I was busy preparing dinner and -” A sharp sound cut her off: he’d slapped her.
 Once upon a time that sound had made Lira flinch, but it was as familiar as the work boots by now.

 “I didn’t ask for your fucking excuses,” he snarled, and slapped her again.
 “I asked you to do as you were fucking told!”

 The conversation, punctuated frequently by more slaps as her stepfather criticized her mother, was nothing new, and Lira only half listened to it as she huddled in her bedroom, trying not to make any noise.
 Sometimes, when she stayed in her room and remained very quiet, Randall would forget about her.
 He’d just eat his dinner, drink some beers, and then either pass out on the couch or drag her mother into their bedroom, where there would be more familiar sounds for a while.